 Q-9: What is Zombie Process in Linux?

 A zombie process is a leftover action that has already taken place.
 Nevertheless; still, it is in existence in the memory and has not been removed immediately after the execution.
 In this case, the parent process’s interference must read the child process’s exit status.
-Finally, when it gets done with the wait system, it is called a zombie is eliminated.
+Finally, when it gets done with the wait system, is called a zombie is eliminated.
 The following diagram shows the process:-

 Q-10: What is the Difference Between Process and Service in Linux?